alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 * How to use ZFS snapshots and clones for instant boot of new VMs, instead of static disk files
 * How to use the `slicer vm list`, `slicer vm top`, `slicer vm exec` commands

-Following on from there, you'll see a documentation site with examples such as:
+We have also launched a [documentation site](https://docs.slicervm.com) with examples such as:

 * Launch a large HA K3s cluster
 * Chaos test a Kubernetes operator through its network whilst retaining serial access